kluctl/kluctl/docs/reference/commands/list-images.md

                                                     Must be in the form
                                                     --helm-username=<credentialsId>:<username>, where
                                                     <credentialsId> must match the id specified in the helm-chart.yaml.
+      --kubernetes-version string                   Specify the Kubernetes version that will be assumed.
+This will also override the kubeVersion used when rendering Helm Charts.
-      --offline-kubernetes                          Run list-images in offline mode, meaning that it will not try to connect the target cluster -o, --output stringArray                          Specify output target file.
+      --offline-kubernetes                          Run command in offline mode, meaning that it will not try to connect the target cluster -o, --output stringArray                          Specify output target file.
 Can be specified multiple times --render-output-dir string                    Specifies the target directory to render the project into.
 If omitted, a temporary directory is used.